 You may need time to think about your situation carefully.
 Talk to your healthcare team if you are unsure about anything.
 It may also help to talk to your family and friends.

-They will tell other members of the team that you have discussed CPR and what decision has been made.
+You will usually make a decision about CPR with someone from your healthcare team, such as your GP, cancer doctor or specialist nurse.
+They will tell other members of the team that CPR has been discussed with you and what decision has been made.
 This information is confidential.
 It will only be shared with the team caring for you.

-Some people do not want to make their own decision about CPR.
-You do not have to talk about CPR with anyone or decide about CPR if you would prefer not to.
-Instead, you can let your healthcare team decide for you.
+Some people don’t want to make their own decision about CPR.
+You don’t have to talk about CPR with anyone or decide about CPR.
+If you prefer, you can let your healthcare team decide for you.

 Recording the decision

 The decision about CPR will be written clearly in your medical and nursing notes.
-If the decision has been made not to give CPR, this is written as a 'do not attempt resuscitation' (DNAR) order, or as a 'not for resuscitation' (NFCPR).
-The doctor usually also writes a date to review the decision in the medical notes.
-This means that the decision will be discussed again to check it is still correct and up-to-date.
-For people with advanced cancer, the doctor may write that the decision is indefinite.
+If the decision has been made not to give CPR, this is written as a 'do not attempt resuscitation' (DNAR) order, or as 'not for resuscitation' (NFCPR).
+In the medical notes, the doctor usually also writes a date when the decision will be reviewed.
+This means that the decision will be discussed again to check it is still correct and up to date.

-If you are in hospital, the decision will be written in your medical and nursing notes.
-But they will not be in any notes stored beside your bed.
+If you are in hospital, the decision will be written in your medical and nursing notes but not in any notes stored beside your bed.
 If you leave the hospital ward, for example for an x-ray, your medical notes usually go with you.
-Many hospitals use stickers on the outside of medical notes to show that CPR should not be given.
+Many hospitals have a system using stickers on the outside of the medical notes to show if CPR should not be given.
 This helps any person looking after you find this information quickly.
-Your team will also aim to communicate clearly with staff in other departments.
+As well as the sticker system, your team aims to communicate clearly with staff in other departments.
 Anyone involved in your hospital care should know about a CPR decision.

 If no decision has been made